autumoswitzerland/autumo-beetroot/README.md

 - HTTPS protocol and TLS for mail if configured
 - User roles & access control on controller level
 - User session are stored when servers are stopped
+- Servlet API 4.0 Java EE 8 (prepared for 5.0 Jakarta EE 8)
 - Full CRUD-Generator **PLANT** for views, models and handlers
+- Tested on Apache Tomcat 9, Eclipse Jetty 10 and Oracle Weblogic 14
 - Standard CSRF mechanism as well as obfuscated CRUD IDs within HTTP requests
 - Runs stand-alone as well as in common servlet containers such as apache Tomcat and jetty on URL root path as well behind a servlet-path without modifications of HTML templates, etc.
+- Secure Client/Server communication, if beetRoot is installed in a servlet container apart from beetRoot server and if there's need for such communication to steer backend processes
 - Hierarchical resource loader; e.g. German language requested, if not found, use configured default language, then use no language at all; "lookup till you find something usable" is the algorithm for everything.
 As well, load resources from file system (first), then as a resource within packages (jar, war) if not found beforehand.
 - And some more stuff...